This collection statement sets out how we collect, hold, use and disclose personal information to carry out functions required by law.

 We will not disclose personal information about a notifier to the practitioner without your consent.

 We accept notifications made anonymously or by using a false name (‘pseudonym’).

 You can also ask that we do not disclose personal information about the notifier (including the notifier’s name) to the practitioner.
 We refer to this as a ‘confidential notification’.

-Ideally, anonymous or confidential notifications should be made by phone so we can check your and our understanding of the concerns being raised and also discuss with you any limitations we may face in progressing the matter.
+Ideally, anonymous or confidential notifications should be made by phone so we can check our understanding of the concerns being raised and also discuss with you any limitations we may face in progressing the matter.